ZHEJIANG DEXIANG SPECIAL FABRIC & CLOTHING CO., LTD.

 ATPV (Arc Thermal Performance Value) measures how much thermal energy a fabric can withstand before a 50% chance of causing second-degree burns.

 It’s expressed in calories per square centimeter (cal/cm²) — the higher the number, the greater the protection.
+In practical terms, the ATPV rating helps safety professionals determine whether a garment is suitable for specific electrical hazard levels.

 Arc ratings are determined through testing in accordance with ASTM F1959 / IEC 61482-1-1.